resource-sentry/core/README.md

 ## Configuration

 The main configuration is an Object.
 Configuration can be provided as a `rs.config.js` file.
-Every configuration should include to root properties `config` and `settings`.
+Every configuration should include the root property `config` and optional `settings`.

 Example: